iov-one/docs/docs/weave/weave-api-spec/02-transaction.md

 ### 5 - Import compiled files in your project

-- After all these steps, now _weave/bnsd_ compiled protobuf files are ready.
+- After all these steps, now the _weave/bnsd_ compiled protobuf files are ready.
 Import and make your dreams come true.